 2009-2015: the spaces housing the collections of the late seventeenth and eighteenth centuries are renovated;;

-2018: The Pinacoteca hosts the exhibition Il Rinascimento di Gaudenzio Ferrari.
+2018: the Pinacoteca hosts the exhibition Il Rinascimento di Gaudenzio Ferrari.